daoudab/Androidbbc/README.md

 Open Links in Browser: View article links in the device’s web browser.

 Installation Clone the repo: git clone https://github.com/daoudab/Androidbbc.git Open in Android Studio and run on a device or test on a physical devices.
-Project Owner Douda Contributions welcome via pull requests.
+Project Owner Daoud Contributions welcome via pull requests.

 # BBC News Reader